-Bedrijfsleningenfonds lends to - in general - relatively small companies (e.g. companies that generate revenues between EUR 50-150 250mln per annum).
+Bedrijfsleningenfonds lends to - in general - relatively small companies (e.g. companies that generate revenues between EUR 50 - 250 million per annum).
 As such, most companies in the portfolio are not covered by any external ESG data provider.
-However, our relevant sector analyst does have deep industry knowledge on potential ESG-factors that we integrate in every loan analysis and discuss during all credit committees.
-We also use input from conversations with the borrower and the participating bank.
-We focus on ESG-risks which could materially and financially alter the investment case.
+However, the Fund's relevant sector analyst does have deep industry knowledge on potential ESG-factors that the Fund manager integrates in every loan analysis and discusses during all credit committees.
+The Fund manager also uses input from conversations with the borrower and the participating bank.
+The Fund manager focuses on ESG-risks which could materially and financially alter the investment case.
 The factors discussed are diverse from Corporate Governance issues, supplier risks, exposure to bribery to reputational issues.
 One of the cornerstones of the investment philosophy of Robeco's Credit team is that avoiding losers is more important than picking every winner.
 The team believes that integrating ESG factors into its analysis strengthens the ability to assess the downside risk of its credit investments.

-Rotterdam, 25 April 2024
+Rotterdam, 24 April 2025